The last time we've been thinking "Are Variables Evil?" Now let's try to understand the ideas behind reactive programming.

 If we then do some computations based on this the resulting values will also be values that change over time.
 For example:

-In this example, minX will always be 16 less than the x coordinate of the mouse pointer.
+minX will always be 16 less than the x coordinate of the mouse pointer.
 With reactive-aware libraries you could then say something like:

 And a 32x32 box will be drawn around the mouse pointer and will track it wherever it moves.